Keheira/Honeypot-Demo/README.md

 Run ` curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py ` followed by ` python get-pip.py --user ` to get pip on your main server.<br>
 Run ` pip install virtualenv --user ` to get virtual env and then proceed to the steps [here at cowrie](https://github.com/micheloosterhof/cowrie/blob/master/INSTALL.md)<br>
 Finally login to your node from the "attacker" and try creating, rename, updating, and deleting a file.<br>
+To check the logs for your system make sure check out ` cowrie.log` and to stop your honeypot be sure to run `bin/cowrie stop`

 ## Resources